emibloque/emibloque/_posts/2020-04-10-the-main-threat-of-a-single-thread.md

 Both have benefits and downsides:

 - If I have too many onions, with **run-to-completion** my colleagues will have to wait too long to have potatoes ready to cook.
-- But with **preemptive** scheduling, I will have to worry about using different tables and knives to chop each item (no shared memory between processes) or cleaning them each time and be extremely careful.
+- But with **preemptive** scheduling, I will have to worry about using different tables and knives to chop each item (no shared memory between processes) or cleaning them each time and being extremely careful.

 Erlang, for instance, uses _preemptive_ scheduling, and as you may guess from the question, Node.js uses _run-to-completion_ scheduling.